Skip to main content

 Explore Saudi Arabia's leading technology parks including KACST, Dhahran Techno Valley, and innovation hubs driving the Kingdom's startup ecosystem.

-Saudi Arabia’s technology park ecosystem has expanded dramatically since the launch of Vision 2030, transforming the Kingdom from a primarily hydrocarbon-driven economy into an emerging global hub for research, development, and digital innovation.
-These parks serve as physical anchors for the nation’s ambition to build a knowledge-based economy, attracting foreign direct investment, fostering local talent, and commercializing cutting-edge research.
-The government has allocated billions of riyals to develop tech-focused infrastructure, and by 2026 the Kingdom hosts more than a dozen dedicated technology zones spread across Riyadh, Jeddah, Dhahran, and emerging gigaproject sites.
+These hubs support research, development, venture formation and technology transfer as Saudi Arabia works to build a knowledge-based economy beyond hydrocarbons.
+The government has allocated billions of riyals to tech-focused infrastructure, and by 2026 the Kingdom hosts more than a dozen dedicated technology zones across Riyadh, Jeddah, Dhahran and emerging gigaproject sites.

 King Abdulaziz City for Science and Technology (KACST)